US Federal Aid

 General Criteria

-• Be enrolled at least half time in an eligible program.
-'Half time' is defined as at least 6 credit points in the main semester-long study periods (eg Study Period 1 & 2)
+- Be enrolled at least half time in an eligible program.
+'Half time' is defined as at least 6 credit points in the main study periods - trimester 1, 2 & 3 (for trimester based programs), and Study Period 1 & 2 (for semester based programs).
+Block periods are not considered 'main study periods' for the purposes of US Federal Aid.

-• Not be in default on an education loan or education grant
+- Not be in default on any education loans

 Academic Criteria